sissaschool/turborvb/README.md

 # Manuals for users

 There is a Read the Docs in the `doc` directory.
-You can generate a html file using `sphinx`.
-Go to the `doc` directory, and type `make html`.
-The document is generated in `doc/_build/html`. `index.html` is the main page.
+Documented by `Sphinx`.
+The manual is deployed from [GitHub Pages](https://sissaschool.github.io/turborvb/).

 # Tutorials for users